 Coffee and athletic performance

-There are a lot of unhealthy folks the world over pouring down an awful lot of coffee which is hardly an encouraging sign that coffee and athletic performance could ever go hand in hand.
-But, used properly, coffee is a powerful - and tasty - tool in any athlete’s arsenal, particularly for endurance athletes.
-The key is in when and how often you drink it, and how you make it.
+A lot of unhealthy folks drink an awful lot of coffee, which is hardly an encouraging sign that coffee and athletic performance go hand in hand.
+But, used properly, coffee is a powerful - and tasty - tool in any athlete’s arsenal, particularly endurance athletes.
+The key is knowing, when and how often to drink it, and how you make it

 How coffee can help athletic performance